-Specifically, it is submitted that the property at excluded from proposed amendment C238.
-It is not a 'rural living lifestyle lot', It is considered an inappropriate inclusion to the amendment for reasons outlined through this submission.
+Specifically, it is submitted that the property at the subject site) should be excluded from proposed amendment C238.
+It is not a 'rural living lifestyle lot', the amendment C238.
+It is considered an inappropriate inclusion to the amendment for reasons outlined through this submission.